blog posts

 What options do you see on the Dashboard menu?

-The WordPress Dashboard provides a navigation menu that contains menu options such as posts, media libraries, pages, comments, appearance options, plugins, users, and tools, as well as settings on the left side.
+The WordPress Dashboard provides a navigation menu on the left side that contains options for posts, media libraries, pages, comments, appearance options, plugins, users, tools, and settings.
 This is where you’ll update and configure your site using different options.

-Your Dashboard makes it very convenient to customize the settings of your website with a few clicks.
-It lets you manage different sections of your site and change the entire look of your website by changing the theme or adding new functionalities via plugins.
+Your Dashboard makes it convenient to customize your website’s settings with a few clicks.
+It lets you manage different site sections and change the entire look by changing the theme or adding new functionalities via plugins.

 The WordPress Dashboard Menu options are listed below: